abidaminnaeem/abidaminnaeem.github.io/_pages/about.md

 I’m passionate about collaboration, scientific outreach, and interdisciplinary research.
 Over the years, I’ve mentored students, contributed to research projects, and engaged with scientific communities to promote open knowledge.

-Whether it’s co-authoring a paper, developing computational tools, or exploring new research directions — I’m always open to meaningful collaboration in areas like scientific machine learning, mathematical modeling, and simulation.
+Whether it’s co-authoring a paper, developing computational tools, or exploring new research directions.
+I’m always open to meaningful collaboration in areas like scientific machine learning, mathematical modeling, and simulation.